 The Boston Massacre March 5, 1770, 9:05 P.M.
-Advanced Lesson Plan Audience: High school or higher For one group up to 25, two groups simultaneously with two tour guides or back-to-back tours.
-1.5-2.0 Hours Customization readily available to your lesson plan Objective: To actively present the political, emotional and military causes of the Boston Massacre and its subsequent impact in the development of the nation, via a historical walking tour.
+Audience: Eighth grade or higher For one group up to 25, two groups simultaneously with two tour guides or back-to-back tours.
+1.5-2.0 Hours Coordinated to your syllabus Objective: To actively present the political, emotional and military causes of the Boston Massacre and its subsequent impact in the development of the nation, via a historical walking tour.
 Materials: Maps, portraits, copies of original documents provided on tour.
 Multiple take home copies upon request.
 Laminates additional Syllabus:

 Review acts passed by Parliament specifically to gain control of the Colonies after the French and Indian War